kevin-pek/kevin-pek/README.md

 <div align="center">
   <h1>Hi, I'm Kevin. 👋</h1>
   <br />
   I love building things that look cool or solves problems.
-Currently interested in using AI and Machine Learning to improve lives and solve real problems.
+Currently interested in using tech to improve lives and solve real problems.
 Undergraduate student doing a double major in Data Science and Computer Science at National University of Singapore.
 Graduating Nov 2024.
 </div>
 <br />
 <!--START_SECTION:waka-->